o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 When the foreign code needs access to some other files inside a directory it is mandatory to know that all files are executed in the scope of `./server/`.
 For example if a Python file needs to load a model from the Python directory it has to do it with the relative path `./ML/Python/filename.bin`.

 __Examples__
 All examples in JavaScript are written with ES6.
+To have a look the wrapper function for calling the foreign code, have a look at `/server/wrapper/codeWrapper.js`.

 ##### R
-For integrating R with the server we are using a package called [r-script](https://github.com/joshkatz/r-script) package.
+For integrating R with the server we were at firs using a package called [r-script](https://github.com/joshkatz/r-script) package.
 It ships with a handy R function called `needs()`.
 This is basically a combination of `install()` and `require()`.
-This ensures that the different packages which are required by our scripts are installed and loaded in the correct way.
+This ensured that the different packages which are required by our scripts are installed and loaded in the correct way.
 Therefore every R file has to use `needs()` instead of `ìnstall.package("packageName")` and `require("package")/load("package")`.
 Also it is recommended to place all functions at the top of the R files.
-To send data to the R process from and back to the Javascript we can call the R file from Javascript like the follwoing:
+But at the end of our project we faced some problems with the package so we decided to write our own implementation of calling R files.
+We followed the same approach as the `r-script` package did, and also included the `needs.R` file but simplified the process a little bit, so it could work with our application, To send data to the R process from and back to the Javascript we can call the R file from Javascript like the follwoing:

 *JavaScript*
 ```
-R("example/test.R")
-  .data({message: tweet.message })
+RShell("example/test.R")
+  .data([tweet.message])
   .call(function(err, d) {
     if (err) throw err;
     console.log(d);
   });
 ```

-One thing to mention is that the `r-script` package reads the console output from the R files.
+One thing to mention is that the implementation of `RShell` reads the console output from the R files.
 So if a file wants to a pass a value back to the JavaScript, for example the output of a classification task it **SHOULD NOT ASSIGN IT TO VARIABLE** just print it the console by simply writing:

 ```
 yourVariable